IRadio

-iRadio is a music-driven youth radio station broadcast in the Border, West, Mid-East and Midland regions of Ireland.
+iRADIO is a music-driven youth radio station broadcast in the Border, West, Mid-East and Midland regions of Ireland.
 The station is one of four music-driven youth stations that were licensed by the Broadcasting Authority of Ireland to challenge the current duopoly in the 15-34 age bracket for those outside Dublin by national stations RTÉ 2FM and Today FM.

-The station, based in Athlone and broadcasting to an average listenership of 227,000, was created by the merger of i102-104FM and i105-107FM on 4 July 2011.
+The station offers a mix of music, chat, competitions, and topical segments, providing a vibrant alternative to traditional radio.
+Its presenters are known for their energetic style and strong engagement with listeners through both on-air content and digital platforms.

+Based in Athlone and broadcasting to an average listenership of 335,000 per week - it was created by the merger of i102-104FM and i105-107FM on 4 July 2011.
 The combined 15-county franchise was awarded a new ten-year license in 2019.